AcademySoftwareFoundation/OpenTimelineIO/README.md

 You can also install the PySide2 dependency with `pip install .[view]`

 Currently the code base is written against python2.7, python3.7 and python3.8, in keeping with the pep8 style.
-We ask that before you submit a pull request,
+We ask that before developers submit pull request, they:
-you:

 - run `make test` -- to ensure that none of the unit tests were broken
 - run `make lint` -- to ensure that coding conventions conform to pep8